Colin-P-Adams/Colin-P-Adams.github.io/_pages/home.md

         I am a third-year economics Ph.D. student and Charles and Persis Rockwood Fellow at Florida State University.
 I expect to graduate from FSU in May 2028.
       </p>
       <p>
-        My research interests are in crime, public, and labor economics where I use applied econometrics methods to gain causal inference.
+        My research interests are in crime, public, and labor economics where I use applied econometric methods to conduct causal inference.
       </p>
       <p>
         Previously, I graduated from Georgia College &amp; State University with a B.S. in Economics and Finance.